What is primary immunodeficiency (PI)?

 Venous access required

-Systemic ARs are more common
+Systemic adverse reactions are common

-Local site reactions are not expected
+Local site reactions are rare

-Patients may prefer Privigen IVIg therapy
+Some patients may prefer IVIg therapy

 Privigen can be administered once every 3-4 weeks